Diagonal Double pocket card

 3. Step 3

-Unfold paper.
-Cut the horizontal fold from the left edge of the paper to the vertical score line.
+Unfold the paper.
+Cut along the horizontal fold from the left edge of the paper to the vertical score line.

 4. Step 4

-Fold the bottom right corner so the bottom edge meets the edge of the center score.
+Fold up the bottom right corner so that the bottom edge meets the edge of the center score.

 5. Step 5